knvi/knvi/README.md

 ### Hi there 👋

-https://kuniewski.codes/ is my page, C programming is my game.
+C programming is my game.

 dc: kunevi#8148